MaximumPigs/MaximumPigs.github.io/_posts/2024-01-03-project-detection-lab-part-one.md

   - [X] Create AMIs from the OVAs.
   - [X] Test it.

-This was actually much easier than I expected, I just followed Clongs "Customization" steps for building your own AMIs.
+This was actually much easier than I expected, I just followed Clong's "Customization" steps for building your own AMIs.
 [3] I was expecting some technical resistance here, but it actually went very smoothly - so hats off to you Clong.

 ### Velociraptor